ExpressiveMachineryLab/how_to/people.md

 ## Admin staff

 ### Michael Terrell
-Michael Terrell is a legendary admiinstrative superstar.
-As he is excellent, he is also in high demand.
+Michael Terrell is a legendary adminstrative superstar.
+Because he is excellent, he is also in high demand.
 If you can't find answers on  your own, no one you asks knows, or it's an emergency, contact Michael.
+He prefers to be contacted by Slack (he checks messages regularly).

 Slack: `@michael.terrell`